As I am an individual, I am not paying ~$100 for a Microsoft Windows Certificate for software that doesn't get revenue.

 Everything is then imported into Camtasia Studio or After Effects and edited then rendered to create a compressed smaller video, and then uploaded to YouTube.

-We render the video in "h.264 (MP4), 2-pass VBR at 3-6mbps bitrate with audio in 192 kbps 48khz AAC format" as our major choice of video codec.
+I render the video in "h.264 (MP4), 2-pass VBR at 3-6mbps bitrate with audio in 192 kbps 48khz AAC format" as my major choice of video codec.